chantya127/6Companies30days/README.md

-# 6Companies30days is a great initiative started by Arsh Goyal(https://www.youtube.com/arshgoyal)consisting of 15 coding questions for each company upto 30 Days.
+#6Companies30days is a great challenge started by [Arsh Goyal](https://www.youtube.com/arshgoyal) consisting of 15 coding questions for big tech companies upto 30 Days.
-I have tried to provide the code in Python with suitable i/p examples along with expalination for each coding problem
+I have tried to provide the solution in Python with suitable i/p examples along with explaination for each problem.
 <ol>
   <li> Goldmann Sachs
   <li> Amazon